diegargon/trackerm/README.md

 ATTENTION: This software was made to maintain a private multimedia library of files of which you have rights of use.
 The misuse or illegal use of this program is solely responsibility of the user.

-This software  uses third  party search engines (add by the user) and it is the sole responsibility of the  user to click on the links whose content is legal to use in your country.
+This software uses third party search engines (added by the user) and it is the sole responsibility of the user to add a legal search engine and/or click on the links whose content are ilegal in your country.

 <b>Since we use third party search engines, we haven't control over search engine results</b>

-This tool is for private/personal use, exposing this tool to the internet for use of third parties may entail a crime according to your country and the rights of the material you expose.
+This tool is for private/personal use, exposing this tool to internet for use by third parties may entail a crime according to your country and the rights of the material exposed.

-Please inform yourself of the laws in your country.
+Please inform yourself of the laws in your country and use this software according to it.

 ## CURRENT STATUS